google/fscrypt/README.md

 zgrep -h ENCRYPTION /proc/config.gz /boot/config-$(uname -r) | sort | uniq
 ```

+It is also recommended to use Linux kernel v5.4 or later, since this
+allows the use of v2 encryption policies.  v2 policies have several
+security and usability improvements over v1 policies.

 Be careful when using encryption on removable media, since filesystems with the
 `encrypt` feature cannot be mounted on systems with kernel versions older than
 the minimums listed above -- even to access unencrypted files!